obenkenobi/Meal-Spot/README.md

 5. To run the app, type;

 		python manage.py runserver
-You will need to type on your browser url bar
+You will need to type on your browser url bar to access our site:

 	localhost:8000
-to access our site.

 You are free to sign in as a superuser that you created before.
 You will be the site administrator.
 You could also sign up as any account you wish.